Photo: Freepik

 Production Process

-Parmigiano Reggiano: Parmigiano Reggiano is made using raw, unpasteurized cow’s milk, which must come from cows fed a specific diet.
-The milk is coagulated with natural calf rennet, and the curd is broken into tiny pieces before being cooked.
-The cheese is formed, salted, and aged for a minimum of 12 months, though aging can extend to 36 months or more.
-Parmigiano Reggiano’s production follows stringent traditional methods, prohibiting additives like lysozyme, resulting in a more artisanal approach.
+Parmigiano Reggiano: Parmigiano Reggiano is produced using raw, unpasteurized cow’s milk from cows that follow a specific diet.
+The milk is coagulated with natural calf rennet, and the curd is broken into small pieces before cooking.
+After forming and salting, the cheese is aged for at least 12 months, though it can be aged for up to 36 months or longer.
+Parmigiano Reggiano is produced using strict traditional methods that do not allow any additives, like lysozyme, giving it a more artisanal quality.

 Flavor and texture